ljgarcia/biotea-vis-biolinks/README.md

-This is a proof of concept so it includes npm packages under development and not published, i.e., it relies on local dependencies that should be downloaded and placed next to this project for it to work.
+This is a proof of concept so it includes npm packages under development and not published, i.e., it relies on local dependencies that should be downloaded and and install as node_modules of this project for it to work.
 Such dependencies are:

 * https://github.com/ljgarcia/biotea-io-parser